telerik/xaml-docs/styling-and-appearance/themes-suite/common-styling-appearance-green-theme.md

 #### __Figure 5: Changes in the disabled elements opacity__
 ![Green Theme Image 05](../images/Common_Styling_Appearance_Green_Theme_05.png)

 The same is applicable for the ReadOnly state of controls by using the exposed __ReadOnlyOpacity__ property of GreenPalette.
-The default values are 0.2 and 1 for the __DisabledOpacity__ and the __ReadOnlyOpacity__ properties.
+The default values are 0.2 for the __DisabledOpacity__ and 1 for the __ReadOnlyOpacity__ property.

 #### __[XAML] Example 10: The view of the example__
 {{region styling-appearance-green-theme-15}}